NZMSA/2024-Phase-2/data-science/2. Training and Evaluation/README.md

 - This part relies heavily on the Microsoft Learn modules from Weeks 3 and 4 of Phase 1, so we strongly recommend you go through those while you're completing this part!
 In particular, we recommend that you go through the following units, modules, code snippets, and external resources for each task to support your work:
     - All tasks
         - [Scikit-Learn Cheat Sheet](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Scikit_Learn_Cheat_Sheet_Python.pdf)
-    - Load and split preprocessed data
+    - Loading and splitting preprocessed data
         - ```python
             from sklearn.model_selection import train_test_split
             # Create an 80-20 train-test split on the dataset
             X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)
             ```
-    - Choose an algorithm
+    - Choosing an algorithm
         - [Scikit-learn models for supervised learning](https://scikit-learn.org/stable/supervised_learning.html): This is to help you decide what model to use for classification and regression (as stated above, we recommend random forest or logistic regression for your chosen classification dataset, and linear regression for your chosen regression dataset)
         - [No Free Lunch Theorem (NFLT)](https://robertmarks.org/Classes/ENGR5358/Papers/NFL_4_Dummies.pdf): When it comes to data modelling, a beginner's question is always "What is the best ML algorithm to learn?"
-To this, a beginner must learn the NFLT which states that there is no one algorithm that can achieve the best results in all problems.
-So the best approach is to try different ML algorithms, tune them, and compare them against each other for our specific problem.
+To this, a beginner must learn the NFLT which states that no one algorithm can achieve the best results in all problems.
+So, the best approach is to try different ML algorithms, tune them, and compare them against each other for our specific problem.
 We can have an intuition on what type of model can be used by understanding what type of problem we are dealing with.
         - ```python
             from sklearn.linear_model import LogisticRegression
             # Load an untuned logistic regression model
             model = LogisticRegression()
             ```
-    - Train and test a model
+    - Training and testing a model
         - ```python
             # Train a model using a training set
             model.fit(X_train, y_train)